 Workers place of residence by occupation - All occupations

-Journey to Work (workers) data shows where the Bayside Council area's local workers come from and how far they are travelling to access employment in the area.
+Journey to Work (workers) data shows where the City of Adelaide's local workers come from and how far they are travelling to access employment in the area.

 This shows the degree to which the local economy draws on the wider region to supply labour for its industries.
 It is also useful in planning and advocacy for roads and public transport provision.